Skatinger/master_thesis/wiki_poc/readme.md

 ## Ubelix
+When running on a normal machine all scripts can be executed directly.
+To run on ubelix, slurm jobs have to be defined as bash scripts.
+For all scripts different bash scripts are available.
+Configure to your needs or create new ones.
+To create new ones, use the [HPC Documentation](https://hpc-unibe-ch.github.io/) or copy one of `generic-cpu-job.sh` or `generic-gpu-job.sh`.
+They serve as templates or to quickly run a short job without overhead.

+Before running a job ensure that a python env is configured.
+Check HPC Documentation on how to do this.
+For members of the NRP77 research project, an environment `standard-nlp` is ready to use and set as default in most scripts.

 ## Scripts for Wiki-POC
 Use either the `.py` file locally or on ubelix with your desired options, or run the `.sh` files for default options.